Scripting in ScriptRunner for Jira Cloud

 ScriptRunner for Jira Cloud uses Typescript/Javascript for the Behaviours feature, and the Script Fragments feature uses Javascript.

-Jira Expressions
+Jira expressions

 Jira expressions are used for conditions and validators along with some script execution conditions.
+Check out our Example Conditions and Validators.

 JQL